jnmurrin/todo/README.md

 # todo
-a simple todo app build with angular.js
+a simple todo webapp build with angular.js